 But as the blockchain is a secure platform, no one would be able to hack into the system and alter get their hands on anyone’s assets.

 Cyber Security and the Internet of Things

 Both these sectors go perfectly with the idea of blockchain.
 Because of the legacy networks, the typical cybersecurity measures aren’t enough to safeguard them.
 But with the help of blockchain, they can secure it fully.

 On the other hand, Internet of Things devices is also prone to hacks.
 But if the blockchain is the underlying network, the hacker won’t get access to the system.
 So, everyone using IoT would be safe.
 Even in times of DDoS attacks, the blockchain can secure the network.

 Want to know how blockchain can affect the security industry?
 Read our guide about how blockchain can transform the security industry now!

 Chapter-6: Concluding Thoughts

-In the end, I can safely say that blockchain is not going anywhere for some time now.
+In the end, we can safely say that blockchain is not going anywhere for some time now.
 As you can see, it’s here to stay.
-So, it would be best to get ahold the blockchain definition as fast as you can.
-In reality, even though many of now may not see any changes in the day to day life, but the adoption is at large.
+So, it would be best to get ahold of the blockchain definition as fast as you can.
+In reality, even though many of now may not see any changes in day-to-day life, but adoption is at large.